Effective factory layout; floor layout design; plant layout design; designing a floor plan;

 Grow, add output, technology, new products, capacity or utilization.

 Plan and start up an entirely new operation.

 Relocate operations locally or to a new community.

 In all of these challenges, a good layout is part of the answer.
 And JPR is pretty good at layout,

+are all about improving flow and utilizing space.
 Layout principles apply just as well in office, lab, maintenance shop, DC or

 warehouse as on a production floor.

 Layout is not just about fitting workstations into a building floor plan, because no two facilities or

 processes are the same.
 There will not be a template on the web, or a standard floor plan, that

 matches your situation.
 Since you desire a competitive advantage, you won't want a cookie-cutter solution anyway,